PaddlePaddle/PaddleSpeech/examples/aishell3/vc0/README.md

 The computing time of utterance embedding can be x hours.
 #### Process Wav
-There are silence in the edge of AISHELL-3's wavs, and the audio amplitude is very small, so, we need to remove the silence and normalize the audio.
+There is silence in the edge of AISHELL-3's wavs, and the audio amplitude is very small, so, we need to remove the silence and normalize the audio.
 You can the silence remove method based on volume or energy, but the effect is not very good, We use [MFA](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner) to get the alignment of text and speech, then utilize the alignment results to remove the silence.

 We use Montreal Force Aligner 1.0.
-The label in  aishell3 include pinyin，so the lexicon we provided to MFA is pinyin rather than Chinese characters.
+The label in  aishell3 includes pinyin，so the lexicon we provided to MFA is pinyin rather than Chinese characters.
 And the prosody marks(`$`  and `%`) need to be removed.
-You shoud preprocess the dataset into the format  which MFA needs, the texts have the same name with wavs and have the suffix `.lab`.
+You should preprocess the dataset into the format which MFA needs, the texts have the same name with wavs and have the suffix `.lab`.

 We use [lexicon.txt](https://github.com/PaddlePaddle/PaddleSpeech/blob/develop/paddlespeech/t2s/exps/voice_cloning/tacotron2_ge2e/lexicon.txt) as the lexicon.

-You can download the alignment results from here [alignment_aishell3.tar.gz](https://paddlespeech.bj.bcebos.com/MFA/AISHELL-3/alignment_aishell3.tar.gz), or train your own MFA model reference to [mfa example](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/other/mfa) (use MFA1.x now) of our repo.
+You can download the alignment results from here [alignment_aishell3.tar.gz](https://paddlespeech.bj.bcebos.com/MFA/AISHELL-3/alignment_aishell3.tar.gz), or train your MFA model reference to [mfa example](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/other/mfa) (use MFA1.x now) of our repo.

 ```bash